Azure SQL Database Private Endpoint - Securing Azure SQL, Part 2

 Just like anything, there are benefits, limitations, and trade-offs to every feature.
 Here are some things to keep in mind when using Private Endpoints with Azure SQL Database:

 - Private Link is one way only.
-This allows clients on your VNet to connect to the Azure SQL Database resource but doesn't allow Azure services to reach into your VNet.
+This allows clients on your VNet to connect to the Azure SQL resource but doesn't allow Azure services to reach into your Virtual Network.
 This makes sense when dealing with databases but remember that Private Link is a networking feature for many Azure services, not just Azure SQL Database.

 - When removing the public endpoint, make sure to also think about turning off the Allow Azure Services option, so it also blocks anything else running in an Azure data center from getting in.